Janus (time-reversible computing programming language): Syntax

 The inverse functions are "-", "+", and "^", respectively.

 The restriction that the variable assigned to does not appear in an expression on either side of the assignment allows us to prove that the inference system of Janus is forward and backward deterministic.

+Semantics

+The language Janus was initially conceived at Caltech in 1982.
+Subsequent work formalized the language semantics in the form of natural semantics and the denotational semantics.
+The semantics of purely reversible programming languages can also be treated reversibly at the meta level.

 Example

 We write a Janus procedure fib to find the n-th Fibonacci number, for n>2, i=n, x1=1, and x2=1: